IBM-Blockchain/ibp-node-sdk/README.md

 ### Receiving operation responses

 Each service method (operation) will return the following values:
-* `result` - An operation-specific result (if the operation is defined as returning a result).
+* `response.result` - An operation-specific result (if the operation is defined as returning a result).
-* `status` - the HTTP status code returned in the response message
+* `response.status` - the HTTP status code returned in the response message
-* `headers` - the HTTP headers returned in the response message
+* `response.headers` - the HTTP headers returned in the response message
-* `result` - the operation result (if available).
-This is the same value returned in the `result` return value mentioned above.

 ##### Example:
 1. Here's an example of calling the `GetComponent` operation: